hazimhanif/datasciencecoursera/R-Programming/Week-2/readme.md

 This assignment is about correlation.
 Find more info about correlation on:
 (https://www.mathsisfun.com/data/correlation.html)

+Note: Do not round any of the results
 ##Grading

 This assignment will be graded using a quiz.